-- A Mobile Broadband ExpressCard or Mini-Card (depending on your computer's configuration) - NOTE: For instructions on using ExpressCards, see "Using Cards" on page 71. - Activated Mobile Broadband ExpressCard or activated Subscriber Identity Module (SIM) for your service provider - The Dell Mobile Broadband Card Utility (already installed on your computer if you purchased the card when you purchased your computer, or on the CD that accompanied your card if purchased separately from your computer) - If the utility is corrupted or deleted from your computer, see the Dell Mobile Broadband Card Utility user's guide for instructions.
+A Mobile Broadband ExpressCard or Mini-Card (depending on your computer's configuration) For instructions on using ExpressCards, see "ExpressCards" on page 65.

+The Dell Mobile Broadband Card Utility (already installed on your computer if you purchased the card when you purchased your computer, or on the CD that accompanied your card if purchased separately from your computer)

+If the utility is corrupted or deleted from your computer, see the Dell Mobile Broadband Card Utility user's guide for instructions.
 The user's guide is available through the Windows Help and Support Center (or on the CD that accompanied your card if you purchased it separately from your computer).
 To access the Help and Support Center, see "Windows Help and Support Center" on page 13.